-Moulton College is proud to open up its horticulture unit to the general public for a day this July to raise money for charity, as part of the National Open Garden Scheme.
+Moulton College is proud to open up its horticulture unit to the general public on Sunday 8 July to raise money for charity, as part of the National Open Garden Scheme.

-The announcement, which comes during National Gardening Week, will be an opportunity for visitors and families of all ages to visit a facility usually reserved for students on Sunday 8 July between 10am and 4pm.
+The event will be an opportunity for visitors and families of all ages to visit a facility usually reserved for students on Sunday between 10am and 4pm.

 The college campus and estate includes a range of landscaped areas, specialist gardens and extensive lawns, including floral displays, annual bedding, herbaceous plants, shrubs and conifers.
 A 2.5-hectare arboretum, planted over the past 15 years, provides a range of interesting and unusual specimen trees maintained by students that complement the existing mature trees already found on the estate.

 Over 3,700 gardens, country estates and cottages across the country will run open days this year as part of the scheme, with all money raised through admission fees donated to charity.
 In 2017, the National Garden Scheme donated £3 million to charities including Macmillan Cancer Support, Marie Curie and Hospice UK.